SeaSharpe/Design/ThreatModel.md

   **Description:**     Web Server may be spoofed by an attacker and this may lead to unauthorized access to Stripe Web Service.
 Consider using a standard authentication mechanism to identify the source process.

-  **Justification:**   Stripe provides credentails for the server, as long as those credentials are not leaked, the web service cannot be spoofed in this manner.
+  **Justification:**   Stripe provides credentials for the server, as long as those credentials are not leaked, the web service cannot be spoofed in this manner.
   -------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------